MikeRogers0/MikeRogersIO/src/_posts/2021-08-07-common-non-standard-ruby-on-rails-migrations.md

 ---
 layout: post
-title: Advanced Ruby on Rails Migrations
+title: Common (Non-standard) Ruby on Rails Migrations
-description: I've always liked the way Rails handles migrations, here are some best practises I picked up recently.
+description: I've always liked the way Rails handles migrations, here is a cheat sheet of the ones I do often.
 ---

 The way Ruby on Rails handles migrations is really wonderful, when I compare it to other frameworks Rails always feels the most effortless to maintain.